 A picture of a BYD Dolphin side on with the sea in the background

-What are the best small electric cars of 2024?
+Best small electric cars of 2024

 Thinking about going electric?
 We look at some of the best small electric cars on the market based on factors such as pricing and range.